Othrondir/QAbbalah/_posts/2022-11-18-why-istqb-certification-is-more-important-than-you-think.md

 Then plan two weeks ahead, do between 2-3 hours of tests every day and nail it, [plan your ISTQB voucher](https://www.istqb.org/certifications/find-an-exam-provider) with condidence.

 ## ISTQBuster usage
-In the following address you can comfortably browse the three types of exams that the institution itself provides for practice, I hope it helps someone to achieve their goals.
-Good luck!
+In the following address you can comfortably browse the three types of exams that the institution itself provides for practice, I hope it helps someone to achieve their goals, Good luck! (remember to use Google Chrome for better UX).

 [ISTQBuster v1.0](https://qabbalah.github.io/ISTQBuster/)

 ## Postscript
 For those who wonder how I created the quiz ->